 As with all restaurant reviews I publish, I have no affiliation with the restaurant reviewed, and there is no monetary gain on my part, as I am simply a person who likes to eat, and I love to write-up, and publish my dining experiences.

 Photo: Broderick Roadhouse, also known to many locals as "Broderick's Roadhouse," has been open since late July of this year, and it's become a very popular spot for Roseville lovers, as the menu features twelve different burgers, and a wide array of add-on's and additions.
-The building is a former Chili's location, but you'd hardly recognize it, both inside and outside, due to the extensive remodeling the new owner has done.
+The building is a former Chili's location, but you'd hardly recognize the heritage, both inside and outside, due to the extensive remodeling the new owner has done.

 I found it very interesting as I approached the restaurant, there were two guys wearing Broderick Roadhouse shirts, working on the landscaping!
 Management gives their contractors tee shirts, or staff takes care of the landscaping?
 You decide, but it's a new concept to me...